emmalelele/cs30-major-project/proposal.md

 - start screen
 - two main sprites: the circle as shield for player to control and the balloon - done
 - scrolling background - done
-- background music
+- background music - done
 - score checker
-- have at least 7 to 8 different type of obstacles (7 or 8 different ways of arranging the obstacles)
+- have at least 7 to 8 different type of obstacles (7 or 8 different ways of arranging the obstacles) - done
 - game over screen, display scores.